How recognizing Indigenous land protects forests and the climate

 What is the area that could be recognized as communal land?

-Implementing existing laws in 20 countries could increase the total area of land legally owned by or designated for communities by more than 260 million hectares - over twice the amount recognized between 2015 and 2020, according to RRI.
+Implementing existing laws in 20 countries could increase the total area of land legally owned by, or designated for, communities by more than 260 million hectares, more than twice the amount recognised between 2015 and 2020, according to RRI.

-The report found that in 49 countries with available data, 1.375 billion hectares of land - an area the size of Antarctica - had been claimed by Indigenous, Afro-descendant and local communities, but was not yet legally recognized by the government.
+The report found that in 49 countries with available data, 1.375 billion hectares of land, an area the size of Antarctica, had been claimed by Indigenous, Afro-descendant and local communities, but was not yet legally recognised by governments.

-(Reporting by Andre Cabette Fabio; Editing by Kieran Guilbert and Megan Rowling)
+(Reporting by Andre Cabette Fabio; Editing by Anastasia Moloney and Jon Hemming.)

 Context is powered by the Thomson Reuters Foundation Newsroom.